tonylee2016/starter-hugo-portfolio-theme-xjl/content/project/thermal/index.md

 ---
 title: Battery Thermal Anomaly Warning
 summary: A new data-driven method to detect battery thermal anomaly based on comparing shape-similarity between thermal measurements.
-This method is robust to data loss and requires minimal reference data for different pack configurations.
-Initial results show it also can detect unforeseen anomalies at the early stage.
+This method is robust to data loss, pack configurations and battery aging.
+It also can detect unforeseen anomalies at the early stage.
 tags:
   - ML
   - Battery